rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/host_server/index.md

 - The number of users of the service deployed by your project.
 A project providing a service for a family or small group of friends will need fewer resources than a large deployment for hundreds or even thousands of people
 - The traffic you expect.
 This will depend on the number of people you want to support or, for a blog or internet site, on the number of visitors you expect

-The first projects published on [rollyourown.xyz](https://rollyourown.xyz) are simple projects intended for a small number of users.
+The first projects published on rollyourown are simple projects intended for a small number of users.
 In future, we plan to publish more complex projects with architectures that can scale up, by using multiple servers, to larger numbers of users or for higher traffic.

 With most hosting providers, you can start small and upgrade your VPS if needed.